 To the extent that future and past events are real, they are real now, i.e. they are somehow encoded in the present configuration of the Universe.
 Apart from that, they can be argued not to exist.
 My memory of the donut I had for breakfast is etched into patterns of electric and chemical configurations of my brain, right now.
 We infer the past existence of dinosaurs because it is encoded in the genes of present species and in fossils in the soil.
-In a timeless Universe, what we actually do is deduce from the present that there exists a continuous curve of configurations connecting 'now' to some event in the past.
-But if the ideas of past and future were all false, how would we have come to have such illusions
+In a timeless Universe, what we actually do is deduce from the present that there exists a continuous curve of configurations connecting 'now' to some other configuration we call 'the past'.
+But if the ideas of past and future were all completely immaterial, how would we have come to have such illusions in the first place?
+They surely are not false, and other instants should exist.
+But then how to connect a snapshot of the dinosaur dying with the snapshot of the archaeologist finding its remains?
+Does the Eleatic argument bring about a 'solipsism of the instant'?